2023 Under-21 EURO qualifying latest: France, Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 Netherlands (qualified), Switzerland (runners-up), Moldova, Bulgaria, Wales, Gibraltar

-- The Netherlands were confirmed as group winners on Wednesday as Switzerland were held 1-1 by Moldova in their last game.
-The two teams are level on points but the Netherlands (who still have a game left in Wales on Saturday) have a superior head-to-head record.
+- The Netherlands were confirmed as group winners on Wednesday as Switzerland were held 1-1 by Moldova in their last game, and the Dutch finished three points clear by beating Wales 1-0 on Saturday.
 Switzerland could finish as best runners-up but can still be pipped by Denmark in Group I.

 Group F